-Sometimes students decide they would like to change the programme of study they are registered for - this might be possible but there is a process that should be followed.
+Sometimes students decide they would like to change the programme of study they are registered for.
+This might be possible, but the following process should be followed.

 When you transfer to a new programme, it is expected that you will complete its full academic requirements.

-It's up to you to take note of any advice given to you during discussions about transferring.
-Your new parent school will give you a written statement of any work to catch up on.
+It is your responsibility to take note of any advice given to you during discussions about changing programmes..
+Your new Parent School will provide you with induction information etc. relating to your new programme.

-If there are any specific gaps in learning outcomes, you may be asked to take a small amount of extra modules or forego an elective to complete a specified module.
+If there are any specific gaps in learning outcomes, you may be asked to take a small number of additional credits, or forego a Discovery module, in order to take a specified module.
 You are not permitted to repeat any you have previously taken and passed.

-It may be possible, with the permission of the dean of the parent school concerned, to allow some of the credit you previously gained to be transferred.
-The receiving school will make a decision as to whether the modules you have already taken meet the learning outcomes of your new programme.
+It may be possible, with the permission of the new Parent School, to allow some of the credit you previously gained to be transferred, if they decide that any of the modules you have already taken meet the learning outcomes of your new programme.